March 18, 1945 – June 16, 2012

 (1981, dir.
 Ivan Nagy)

-Yes, it is a low brow TV remake of the entertainingly sexist Doris Day vehicle from 1960.
-Based – like the earlier version – on the Janet Green play Mathilda Shouted Fire, which has since been re-titled as Murder My Sweet Matilda. ("Matilda" became "Kit" for the first film version, while here it becomes "Cathy".)
-(1981, dir.
-Ivan Nagy)
+Yes, it is a low-brow TV remake of the entertainingly sexist, sub-paar Doris Day vehicle from 1960.
+Based — like the earlier version — on the Janet Green play Matilda Shouted Fire, which has since been re-titled as Murder My Sweet Matilda. ("Matilda" became "Kit" for the first film version, while here it becomes "Cathy".)

-The questionable career of the Hungarian director Ivan Nagy started with drive-in fodder like Bad Charleston Charlie (1973), Pushing Up Daisies (1973) and Deadly Hero (1976), peeked with the horror film Skinner (1993 / trailer) and ended with hand-helping skin flicks like Trailer Trash Teri (1998).
-In the documentary film Heidi Fleiss Hollywood Madam (1995) from British documentarian Nick Broomfield, it is stated at one point that Fleiss began her career when Ivan Nagy, her boyfriend, "sold" the then-20-odd-year-old Heidi to a certain "Madam Alex" to pay off a 500 buck debt.
+The questionable career of the Hungarian director Ivan Nagy started with forgotten and probably lost drive-in fodder like Bad Charleston Charlie (1973), peeked with the super-sleazy horror film Skinner (1993 / trailer), and ended with hand-helping skin flicks like Trailer Trash Teri (1998).
+In the documentary film Heidi Fleiss The Making of a Hollywood Madam (1995) from British documentarian Nick Broomfield, it is stated at one point that Fleiss began her career when Ivan Nagy, her boyfriend, "sold" the then-20-odd-year-old Heidi to a certain "Madam Alex" to pay off a 500 buck debt.
 Nice guy.

 Subway Riders